nitosan/GearVRf-docs/docs/tutorials/play_with_controller.md

 ![](/images/cursor.png)

-First let's create a quad to display this texture, notice we turn off the depth test and set the rendering order as `OVERLAY` so other SceneObjects will not cover it, so it will be always visible to the user.
+First let's create a quad to display this texture, notice we turn off the depth test and set the rendering order as `OVERLAY` make it always visible to the user.

 ```java
     GVRTexture cursor_texture = gvrContext.getAssetLoader().loadTexture(new GVRAndroidResource(gvrContext, "cursor.png"));